TatianaFokina/a11y-blog/src/en/articles/wcag-focus-not-obscured/index.md

 On the main page of the [NHK World Japan](https://www3.nhk.or.jp/nhkworld/) broadcasting company website, the cookie banner with a semi-transparent background is fixed at the bottom of the display.
 When navigating the page with the keyboard some interactive elements are partially obscured by the banner.

 The banner completely obscures one of the links in the footer.
-The link text color is #808080 (grey), and the cookie banner background color is #4c4c4c (quartz).
+The link text color is #808080 (gray), and the cookie banner background color is #4c4c4c (quartz).
 The contrast ratio between the colors is 2.17:1.
 The final ratio is below the minimum ratio value for non-text elements (3:1).
 So the site doesn’t meet the level AA criterion 2.4.11.

 <figure class="article__image">
   <img